sshilko/php-sql-mydb/README.md

 #### Why this library exists

-* I know that MySQL database is fast, reliable and scalable, php runtime is the same
+* MySQL database is fast, reliable and scalable, php runtime is the same
-* I value developers time and do not add complexity where possible
+* Value developers time and do not add complexity where possible
-* I measure my app's performance with real-world datasets and organic load
+* Measure app's performance with real-world datasets and organic load
-* I optimize for my use-case, focus on bottlenecks, remember that there is no ~~NoSQL~~ silver bullet
+* Optimize for my use-case, focus on bottlenecks, remember that there is no ~~NoSQL~~ silver bullet
-* I do not optimize early because resources like CPU & memory are cheap
+* Do not optimize early - resources like CPU, memory are cheap
-* I focus on building architecture, learn from others and improve over time
+* Focus on building architecture, learn from others and improve over time

 ##### Is it compatible?